mozilla-services/heka-py/docs/source/config.rst

 filter function that will be added to the client's filters.
 The filters will be applied in the order they are specified.
-In this case a "severity max" filter will be applied, so that only messages with a severity of 4 (i.e. "warning") or lower will actually be passed in to the sender.
+In this case a "severity max" filter will be applied, so that only messages with a severity of 4 (i.e. "warning") or lower will actually be passed in to the stream.
 Additionally a "type whitelist" will be applied, so that only messages of type "timer" and "oldstyle" will be delivered.